trulshj/INFT2002/README.md

 ### Run the quiz:

-Run the quiz in your browser at:
+Run the quizapp in your browser at:

 http://localhost:3000/